 We hung the T-shirt up to dry and my daughter wanted to check on it twenty minutes later.
 At the end of the company picnic, she proudly took it home.

-(Noelle and Jasper, thank you for this beautiful photo!)
+(Noelle and Jackie, thank you for allowing me to share your beautiful photos!)